tus/tus-js-client/docs/api.md

 *Default value:* `Infinity`

 A number indicating the maximum size of a `PATCH` request body in bytes.
 This can be used when a server or proxy has a limit on how big request bodies may be.
 The default value (`Infinity`) means that tus-js-client will try to upload the entire file in one request.
+This setting is also required if the input file is a reader/readable stream.

-Note that if the server has hard limits (such as the minimum 5MB chunk size imposed by S3), specifying a chunk size which falls outside those hard limits will cause chunked uploads to fail.
+Note that if the server has hard limits (such as the minimum 5 MB chunk size imposed by S3), specifying a chunk size which falls outside those hard limits will cause chunked uploads to fail.

+Setting a good value for this setting is tricky:
-You should also be aware that setting a low chunk size may reduce the upload performance dramatically since it causes more HTTP requests to be initiated.
+- A small chunk size (less than a few MBs) may reduce the upload performance dramatically.
+Each `PATCH` request can only carry little data, which requires more HTTP requests to transmit the whole file.
+All of these HTTP requests add overhead to the upload process.
+- A large chunk size (more than a GB) is problematic when a reader/readable stream is used as the input file.
+In these cases, tus-js-client will create an in-memory buffer with the size of `chunkSize`.
+This buffer is used to resume the upload if it gets interrupted.
+A large chunk size means a larger memory usage in this situation.
+Choosing a good value depends on the application and is a trade-off between available memory and upload performance.

+If in doubt, leave this value to the default or contact us for help.

 #### metadata